Lyall/Octopath2Fix/README.md

 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

-- "Porthole" view through buildings is offset.
-(Thanks THE-GaYmer for pointing this out!)
+- "Porthole" view through buildings is display at at the wrong aspect ratio.
-- In battle, cursors and damage numbers may be somewhat offset.

 ## Screenshots